-- separate claims must be made for each PAYE scheme; - claims must reflect the employee's pay period (i.e. weekly claims must be made for employees who are paid weekly and monthly claims must be made for employees who are paid monthly); - only one claim can be made for each pay period; - claims for all employees in each pay period must be submitted at the same time; - claims must be submitted shortly before, during or after the running of payroll; - claims should follow one after another, with no gaps in between, where employees have been continuously furloughed; - claims for multiple pay periods can be submitted at the same time (e.g. where staff were furloughed in March, the March and April claims may be submitted at the same time); - claims can be started and saved in draft, but must be submitted within 7 days of starting; and - changes cannot be made to claims once they have been submitted.
+- separate claims must be made for each PAYE scheme; - claims must reflect the employee's pay period (i.e. weekly claims must be made for employees who are paid weekly and monthly claims must be made for employees who are paid monthly); - only one claim can be made for each pay period and there should be no overlapping of claim periods; - claims for all employees in each pay period must be submitted at the same time (even if they are paid at different times); - claims must be submitted shortly before, during or after the running of payroll (a maximum of 14 days before the end of the relevant claim period); - any claim must contain all of the furloughed days that the claim relates to; - claims should follow one after another, with no gaps in between, where employees have been continuously furloughed; - claims for multiple pay periods can be submitted at the same time (e.g. where staff were furloughed in March, the March and April claims may be submitted at the same time); - claims can be started and saved in draft, but must be submitted within 7 days of starting; and - changes cannot be made to claims once they have been submitted.